jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Chains revisited.md

 \mathrm{B}_{0}(U, \mathbb{F}) = \operatorname{img} \partial_{0}.
 $$

-If you look at enough examples in [[Simplicial homology and graph theory --- math-145/attachments/texts/MATH 145 notes.pdf#page=36|examples in the notes]] we see that this should only possible if in every [[Analysis --- math-131/notes/Connectedness#_definition _ connectedness|connected]] component of $U$ the sums of coefficients is zero.
+If you look at enough examples in [[Simplicial homology and random walks --- math-145/attachments/texts/MATH 145 notes.pdf#page=36|examples in the notes]] we see that this should only possible if in every [[Analysis --- math-131/notes/Connectedness#_definition _ connectedness|connected]] component of $U$ the sums of coefficients is zero.
 It's not hard to see that this is necessary If you stare longer you will see that it's sufficient too.

 This motivates the definition of a linear map to keep track of this.